Astronomy Seminar 5

 A: Assuming that, you say the brightest one amongst them, on the average such a clump has a certain degree of brightness.
 Now we then take the measured degree of brightness and we apply the inverse square law for diminution of light intensity, and on that basis we calculate the distance.
 That’s an example of the way they calculate distances.
 It’s pretty shaky, I mean there are so many things...

 A: The idea, it’s just like, they are speculating.
-What they want to do is to give some sort of draft on how bright the thing is.
+What they want to do is to get some sort of grasp on how bright the thing is.

 Q: But compared with what?